By now you know that Kombucha is a probiotic, meaning it does the job of repopulating the gut with healthy bacteria and yeast.

 As we begin to understand the microbiome, the implications for human health could not be greater.

-The field of neurogasteroenterology (say that 5 times fast) is still in its nascent stages, but according to the research that was just published in the journal Nature in May 2011, they have identified 3 main types or clusters of bacteria.
+The field of neurogasteroenterology (say that 5 times fast) is still in its nascent stages, but according to the research that was just published, they have identified 3 main types or clusters of bacteria.
 While there is much to be discovered and explored about the enterotypes (remember that the brain in the gut is known as the enteric system), here is what the study was able to demonstrate.

 Although the current understanding leaves them less clearly defined than the human blood groups, Enterotypes are stable and can be used to characterize individuals.
 “Each of these three enterotypes are identifiable by the variation in the levels of one of three genera (type of bacteria present): Bacteroides (enterotype 1), Prevotella (enterotype 2) and Ruminococcus (enterotype 3),” says the study.

 Enterotypes use different means to generate energy from the food sources consumed.
 They are highly specialized and not only convert complex carbohydrates and proteins into an assimilable format but also aid in the synthesis of vitamins from the food we eat.

 Basically, your enterotype not only indicates which type of diet is most beneficial to your specific physiology but also identifies which vitamins your gut is able to process most efficiently.
 Moreover, it means that there isn’t a one-size-fits-all dietary plan that makes sense for all people.

 Here are some details about each enterotype.
 I scoured the Internet for information on these different types of bacteria but since this is cutting edge science, it proved difficult to ascertain clear distinctions as to which types of food are more easily utilized by which enterotype.
 While there are already three known nutritional types (carbs & vegetables, protein, & mixed), it is still unknown as to which will correspond to the types listed below.